The Greenhouse Effect and Global Warming

 - Construction paper, scissors, markers, etc.

-The Teacher will ask the learners “How many of you have been in a greenhouse?”
+Day One Anticipatory Set: The Teacher will ask the learners “How many of you have been in a greenhouse?”
 “Why do people use greenhouses?”
-Iflearners are older, the teacher may ask if any learners have heard the term “global warming” and/or bring in a newspaper article addressing it.
+If learners are older, the teacher may ask if any learners have heard the term “global warming” and/or bring in a newspaper article addressing it.

 In a large area, such as a gym or classroom, gather the students together and assign them "roles" to act out the Greenhouse Effect.
 Have ten students be "Heat" and five students be "Greenhouse Gases".
 If there are less than fifteen students participating, reduce the numbers of each.
 Just be sure that there are twice as many "Heat "students as "Greenhouse Gases" students.
 Hand out nametags and have learners put them on.
 Label one end of the room "Sun" and the other end "Earth."
 "Heat" students should stand at the "Sun" end of the room while the "Greenhouse Gases" students stand in the middle of the room.
 Everyone else sits and watches until their turn.